lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

   )

 The extracted frames can now be found in the output bucket (`s3://output`) and can easily be accessed from the `Lightly Platform <https://app.lightly.ai>`_.
-To perform a random selection we can simply replace "coreset" with "random" as our selection method.
-Note that Coreset is the default method.

 For comparison, we extracted frames from the video using ffmpeg with the following command: